 All modules in the program are compulsory.
-A minimum of 10 EC points must be obtained for the workshops.
 Changes can be made to the student's program in consultation with the Admissions and Assessment Committee and with the approval of the Examination Board.
 If the replacement education is followed with sufficient result then the EC point can be awarded for the workshops that were replaced on presentation of written proof.
-With regard to workshops followed elsewhere the related EC points count for the required number of EC points for the workshops.
+With regard to module followed elsewhere the related EC points count.